Bet you thought it wasn't possible to build pergola footings without digging and setting the posts into the ground.

 The best way to do this is start mixing cement first thing in the morning and go for the entire day and get as many footings completed as you can.

 Use a trowel and try to smooth the top and dome the perimeter edge enough that water egress is permitted.
 Leave a small area for any post saddle hardware to sit flat.

-If you do not create a high point in the middle of the pier, there is a risk that water may continually pond on the concrete and if nothing else, leave the hardware subjected to frequent and prolonged wet conditions.
+If you do not create a high point in the middle of the pier, there is a risk that water may continually pool on the concrete subjecting the hardware to frequent and prolonged wet conditions.
 Ideally, water should naturally flow away from the anchoring hardware on the pergola footings.

-We are going to build this pergola without having to dig footings and pour cement.
+We are going to build this pergola without having to dig footings or pouring cement.
 This method will use a footing system called the Deck Foot Anchor.